sovrynn/ecdo/0-FULL-THESIS-BREAKDOWN/why-104-31-meridian/README.md

 Ethical Skeptic's third thesis has a very in-depth explanation on why the design of the Khafre pyramid would support the exact rotation amount and orientation he describes.

 Other leads:
+- - inverted starmaps found side by side with regular maps in at least two structures in Egypt
 - Distribution of mass as determined by our current gravitational data
-- inverted starmaps found side by side with regular maps in at least two structures in Egypt
-- Centroid of South Africa LLVP was precisely calculated to be a special value that is important in Dzhanibekov rotation
+- Centroid of South Africa LLVP precise calculations